Last updated: June 17, 2026

 | Help paying for regular child care | Apply through MyChildCareMA or Mass211 | Many families go on a waitlist until funding is available. |

-| Care while in TAFDC or SNAP Path to Work | Ask DTA for a referral | You may need to show you are in an approved activity. |
+| Care while in TAFDC | Ask DTA for a referral | You may need to show an approved activity. |

 | DCF-related child care | Ask your DCF worker | DCF-related care has its own referral rules and paperwork. |

-| Free early learning for young children | Check Head Start and Early Head Start | Sites may have waitlists, and hours may not match your job. |
+| Free early learning | Check Head Start | Sites may have waitlists, and hours may not match your job. |

-| Care for a 3- or 4-year-old | Check local pre-K programs | City programs can help, but they may not cover summer or late hours. |
+| Care for a 3- or 4-year-old | Check local pre-K | City programs may not cover summer, evenings, or full work hours. |

 How Massachusetts CCFA works